Wooden Shoes

 Wooden Shoes is a 1917 American silent drama film directed by Raymond B. West and starring Bessie Barriscale, Jack Livingston, and Joseph J. Dowling.

 Cast

 Production

 Village scenes were filmed on the lot of Triangle Studio in Culver City, California.
 The village set was later used for In Slumberland (1917) and the Bessie Love film Wee Lady Betty (1917).

 Preservation

-With no prints of Wooden Shoes in any film archives, it is a lost film.
+With no prints of Wooden Shoes located in any film archives, it is considered a lost film.
+In February 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.